Win-Win-Win for Cambodia

 Collective Bargaining Agreements: What are the Benefits for workers and employers?

-Forming a foundation for sound industrial relations and stable workplaces, the CBAs introduce new industry standards that complement national laws while securing brand support for wage developments that are transparent, accountable, and sustainable.
+Forming a foundation for sound industrial relations and stable workplaces, the standardised CBAs introduce new industry standards that complement national laws while securing brand support for wage developments that are transparent, accountable, and sustainable.
 This structure ensures real wage growth for Cambodian garment workers by providing predictable and reliable wage increases negotiated through social dialogue.

 • Guarantees on Freedom of Association